Author’s note: Special thanks to the BIPoC autistic community for helping to inform and proof this article.

 Mostly, it’s white males with the stereotypical IT/physics/engineering proclivities.
 But why?

 There are a number of reasons this phenomenon happens, and below I’ll conjecture about a few from observation and my informal research.
-For the purpose of this series, I use the word Asperger’s to indicate those autistics who go undiagnosed because the APA diagnostic guidelines are now based on how “obvious” the presentation of symptoms are.

 Please note that every family is different, and this article is meant to address systemic trends.
 Not every Black and Brown family will have the same experience, and some white families might also experience these phenomena.

 When I was a teacher, I once had a behavior specialist warn me about one of my students.
 He’s trouble.
 I don’t expect he’ll be here too long.
 He’s a thug and a trouble-maker.
 The boy was dark-skinned, with ill-fitting clothes, ragged shoes, and a hair cut that looked like he’d done it himself.
 He looked a few years older than his peers.

 When I glanced at the student, I felt my chest tighten with sadness and something familiar.
 He was sucking on the side of his hand and rocking back and forth.
 This was the start of a two-year battle to help him obtain an IEP, a service plan for students with accommodation needs.

 He had entire Goosebumps books memorized, made strange noises in class, often tripped over his own feet, giggled hard at things when the reason for his laughter was not apparent to the people around him, and had a tendency to try and “escape” when confronted.
 When he was excited, his hands flapped.

 The first time I went to bat for him, he was facing placement in alternative school.
 When I looked at his discipline history, his referrals were for making noises during class, repeating teachers’ words back to them, walking away when confronted, and tapping his desk, or other disruptive but non-threatening behaviors.